 I present to you a series of posts I am calling "Deconstructing 'Progressive Christianity.'"
 Here are reasons why I could not be a "progressive Christian."
 The first two posts are especially about this, using semantics and some deconstruction thrown in.
 (See here.)
 Post #2 will be - "The Term 'Progressive Christian' is too Vague to be Useful for Me."
 Post #3 will be - "Progressive Christianity Wrongly Diminishes Confidence in the Bible."
 In this third post I will critique progressive Christianity's approach to the Scriptures.
 I am still putting together Post #4, and maybe a fifth post.

-I want you to know that there are many theologians and biblical scholars, such as myself, who have not departed from what we see as essential.
+There are many theologians and biblical scholars, such as myself, who have not departed from what we see as essential.
+We could never be "exvangelicals."
 This is not out of ignorance.
-We are quite familiar with, and have wrestled with, all the questions progressivists raise.
+We are familiar with, and have wrestled with, all the questions progressivists raise.
 And wow!
 We see things differently.
 Which means: we disagree with each other.
 Which means: we think each other is wrong about some things.
 (For example, see Brian McLaren's vicious disagreement with The Nashville Statement, where he even brings in the KKK, implicating the 24,000+ theologians and biblical scholars, and even Francis Chan, J. I. Packer, and people like me, who agree with the Statement.)

 “Progressive” is not a word that fits into a Christian eschatological worldview.